 Forecasting Using Excel

 Preparing historical data involves selecting the relevant data points, identifying trends or seasonality, and ensuring data consistency.
 Excel provides various features, such as pivot tables and slicers, which can be used to summarize and analyze data.
 By aggregating data and performing calculations, analysts can gain a better understanding of historical patterns and make more accurate forecasts.

-See also Forecasting Yang Baik
+See also Forecasting Time Series

+Forecasting Using Excel